 - The Dowager and the Dynasty: A Walk and Discussion at the Summer Palace

 - The Ming and the Manchus: A Walk and Discussion at the Forbidden City

 Private walks and discussions are generally two to three hours in length and start at 1500 RMB for up to five people.
 Click on the links above for more information, walk details, and pricing.

 What others have said...

 Jeremiah Jenne is a writer, educator and historian based in Beijing since 2002.
-He has taught Chinese history and philosophy for nearly 10 years and written extensively on China for a number of publications including The Economist, The Atlantic Monthly, Journal of Asian Studies, Asia Society, Los Angeles Review of Books, The Beijinger, and the World of Chinese.
+He has taught Chinese history and philosophy for over 10 years and written extensively on China for a number of publications including The Economist, The Atlantic Monthly, Journal of Asian Studies, Asia Society, Los Angeles Review of Books, The Beijinger, and the World of Chinese.
 His work can be found in the anthologies China in 2008: A Year of Great Significance, The Insider’s Guide to Beijing, and the 2015 collection While We’re Here: China Stories from a Writer’s Colony.
 He has been a recurring guest on the public affairs podcast Sinica and is frequently asked to speak on Chinese culture and history to company and school groups.
 Jeremiah also maintains the popular history and culture website granitestudio.org.